 "If only my master were with the prophet who is in Samaria!
 For he would heal him of his leprosy."
 2 Kings 5:3

-If you’re like most people, you think that when God does something important, He uses well-known pastors or theologians to get it done—people like Francis Chan or N.T.
-Wright.
+If you’re like most people, you think that when God does something important, He uses important people to get it done—people like John Stott, Billy Graham, or Joni Eareckson Tada.
 The rest of us just fill space until Jesus comes.
 But that’s not true.

 Most often in Scripture, we see that God uses ordinary folk to get things done.
 Just take a look at the unlikely prophets of the Old Testament and the disciples of the New Testament.